 Initially, its small size led the country to an export-based economy focused mainly on the agroindustry.
-However, over the last few years, the exporter profile of the economy has expanded to the service business.
+As we mentioned earlier, over the last few years, the exporter profile of the economy has expanded to the service business.
 While tourism makes up a significant part of service exports, other services have gained force, including transportation and logistics, IT (particularly software) and finance.